ScorchingShade/Pinch/README.md

 <div class="footer__item footer__item-contact"> // contains the contact form
 ```

 Note that all 3 columns are defined by `footer_item` class.
+The footer is fully responsive, and the 3 footer elements collapse into mobile-friendly columns when viewed from a mobile device.

 <br>
 <br>